-Unintentional HIPAA Violations
+Unintentional Violations of HIPAA

 While we all do our part in being HIPAA compliant, there will be those rare occasions where we unintentionally break our compliance with HIPAA.
 As an unfortunate result, action must be taken to repair the damage and the violation reported to the OCR.